 My name is Tom, I’m from Ipswich Suffolk UK and I own a 1988 Mk2 Golf CL.

-I was not ment to own this car as I had saved my money to buy a 6 speed Volkswagen Lupo GTI.
-In 2007 I had my heart set on a anthracite blue 6 speed GTI but the owner selling was very unrealistic with the price.
+I was not meant to own this car as I had saved my money to buy a 6 speed Volkswagen Lupo GTI.
+In 2007 I had my heart set on an anthracite blue 6-speed GTI but the owner selling was very unrealistic with the price.
 At the time it was the only one for sale and he wouldn’t budge on the price.
-I was scouring ebay one night and this local gold Mk2 Golf appeared.
+I was scouring eBay one night and this local gold Mk2 Golf appeared.
 As I read through the description and looked through the photos, I just knew I had to have it.
 Agreed to view the Golf the next day and bought it there and then.

-It had a full respray in its original colour, Polar silver.
+It had a full respray in its original color, Polar Silver.
 And then I added the early door rub strips but kept the late arch spats.

 What engine is it running?

-So originally the golf had a 1.6L 8v EZ code engine with a auto gearbox.
+So originally the golf had a 1.6L 8v EZ code engine with an auto gearbox.
 It was good, fun and pokey but it looked so untidy in the engine bay.